patrykroszczyniala/cloud-patterns/sidecar/README.md

 by the application that is organized into microservices that use different programming languages.

 Benefits:
-- sidecar is separated so it is easier to maintain it
+- sidecar is separated so it is easier to maintain
 - sidecar is isolated so main app doesn't now anything about it
 - sidecar provides isolation and encapsulation